 Slutty Brownies

-Layers of homemade cookie dough, oreos and brownie batter make the most insane triple threat of a dessert!
+Slutty Brownies are layers of homemade cookie dough, Oreos and brownie batter.
+They make the most insane triple threat dessert bar known to man kind.

 Course Dessert